quantummaid/httpmaid/docs/12_UseCases/4_AdvancedTopics.md

 #### mappingPathParameter()
 Enriches the request map with a path parameter.
-Requires the request to contain the configured path parameter and will abort the request otherwise.
+This configurator is added automatically to any route that contains path parameters.

+#### ignorePathParameter()
+Tells MapMaid to not add a default path parameter mapping for the specified path parameter.

 #### mappingHeader()
 Enriches the request map with a request header.

-Requires the request to contain the configured header and will abort the request otherwise.
+#### mappingCookie()
+Enriches the request map with a request header.

 #### mappingAuthenticationInformation()
 Enriches the request map with the authentication information.
 Takes as parameter a `String` that will be used as key.
 Requires the request to be authenticated and will abort the request otherwise.

+#### mappingOptionalAuthenticationInformation()
+Enriches the request map with the authentication information.
+Takes as parameter a `String` that will be used as key.
+Does **NOT** require the request to be authenticated and will **NOT** abort the request otherwise.

 ### Extracting response data